dominik-stumpf/portfolio/static/weblogs-md/EKggUXuw.md

 - Obvious, but only download fonts you really use.
 Generally you don't need more than one.
 - **Don't overdo your preload requests.** Use for only fonts that cause the shift.
 Remember the more request you have, the more time it takes to process those.
 - If you are using Google Fonts, there is a good alternative called [fontsource](https://fontsource.org).
 Much clearer UI with better namings for font files, CDN and fonts bundled as packages.
 - Careful when relying on external font dependency resolutions.
 You don't know what they are placing in your css until you look at them.
-Meaning they can just clutter you with unnecessary `@font-face` declarations.
+Meaning they can just clutter you with unnecessary `@font-face` declarations anytime.

 ## Personal case

 The flicker was exceptionally large, since I used the relative length `ch` as my page max width boundary which yields really diverse widths depending on the typefaces used.

-I just switched from NextJS to SvelteKit, that automatically had done this for me as it has a built-in abstraction layer for fonts.
+I just switched from NextJS to SvelteKit, that automatically had done this preload for me as it has a built-in abstraction layer for fonts.
 This website is written in Svelte and applies this solution you can [check here](https://github.com/dominik-stumpf/portfolio). _This solution works regardless of framework._